Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/research-megabuildings.md

 Interestingly in the path I took thus far it appears that the image of a mega-building is slowly rotating in the screenshots.
 This might point to new locations on existing buildings to continue the chain.

 It may also be possible that I took a wrong step in the chain thus far.
+In particular, the jump from H02 to H12 seems like more of a leap without more understanding.
+I'll have to revisit this later.